k2view-academy/K2View-Academy/articles/26_fabric_security_iam/13_user_IAM_configuration.md

 ##### LDAPS: Secure LDAP

-When working with LDAPS (this is a secure LDAP), you must get a certificate file from the LDAP owner and import it to the Fabric truststore as shown:
+When working with LDAPS (this is a secure LDAP), you must get a certificate file from the LDAP owner and import it into the Fabric truststore as shown:

 ### Editing the config.ini file

 The `adldap_auth` or `ldap_auth` sections must define the following:

 - **url** - an LDAP URL endpoint.
-For an LDAPS (secured LDAP) connection, it will start with "ldaps://" (note that it is in lowercase letters).
+For an LDAPS (Secure LDAP) connection, it starts with "ldaps://" (note that it is in lowercase letters).
 - **security_level** - set to "simple" (the default value, which can also be used for an LDAPS).
 - **admin_dn** - the LDAP admin user that has permissions to search and look for other users.
 - **admin_password** - the admin user password.